 Johanna continued to live with her daughter’s family after her husband’s passing.
 Unfortunately during her time in Denver, Johanna was tormented with arthritis which caused her health to decline.
 During the week Johanna would stay in her room.
 According to family oral history, every Sunday she would make a “miraculous recovery” and regain her strength.
 It is said that she would proudly walk down the aisle at church with great posture.

 What we know about this small Irish grandmother was that she definitely had a lot to be proud of.
 She stood up for social justice, was a contributing member of her community, ensured her children got a proper education, and got to watch her daughter grow into a woman with a passion for helping others.
-On April 10, 1905, Johanna passed away at eighty years old, she was found in her rocking chair where she had passed away in her sleep, on the front porch of the home looking at the Rocking Mountains.
+On April 10, 1905, Johanna passed away at eighty years old, she was found in her rocking chair where she had passed away in her sleep, on the front porch of the home looking at the Rocky Mountains.
 Johanna Tobin helped shape Margaret to the amazing woman we celebrate today.